iWriteGigs

 A authoritarian government to a totalitarian government.

-B totalitarian government to a constitutional government.
+B totalitarian government to an authoritarian government.

 C constitutional government to a totalitarian government.

-D totalitarian government to an authoritarian government.
+D totalitarian government to a constitutional government.

 Question #57

-B A system of direct democracy in which the right to vote on laws would be extended to all citizens.
+B A system of direct democracy in which the right to vote on laws would be limited to the middle and upper classes.

 C A system of representative democracy in which the ability to vote for elected representatives would be extended to all citizens.